dataset-ninja/weedmaize/ABSTRACT.md

 312 images were manually labeled, including an "Ve" class for unidentified emerging plants.
 Labeling utilized LabelImg software, saving data in PascalVOC format.
 It stored bounding box coordinates (xmin, ymin, xmax, ymax) and object class for each image.

 Here is how EPPO codes for plants generally work: codes consist of 5 letters = 3 (genus) + 2 (species).
-For example, Alopecurus myosuroides -> *ALOMY*
+For example, Alopecurus myosuroides -> *ALOMY*.
 More information on that [here](https://www.efsa.europa.eu/sites/default/files/event//130401/130401-poster09.pdf)

 Plant labels include *SOLNI_Vc* for Solanum nigrum L. at the embryonic stage, *SOLNI* for more developed Solanum nigrum L. plants, *CYPRO_min* for multi-leaf Cyperus rotundus L. plants with center-focused bounding boxes, *CYPRO* for single-leaf Cyperus rotundus L. plants (>V1), *ECHCG* for Echinochloa crus galli L., and *ZEAMX* for Zea mays L. plants.